leonl42/MLinPractice/README.md

 where a list of timedeltas is stored.
 - `-sw`or `--stopwords`: Will remove stopwords from the tweet.
 The tweet has to be tokenized in order to remove stopwords.
 The tweet_tokenized column will be overwritten.
+- `-post`or `--post`: Will part of speech tag the tweet.
+The tweet is expected to be tokenized.
+A new column with the name of the original tweet column and the suffix "_post" will be created.

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.